arcaptcha-internship-2025/neda-arcaptcha-internship-2025/notes/design patterns/factory-method/factory-method-go.md

-# factory method design pattern in go - comprehensive guide
+# factory method design pattern in go

 ## what is it